at12731/misc/ConvertInternetShortcutsToJson/README.md

 # Goal

-Get url of internet shortcuts `.url` in the target location on Windows with PowerShell.
+Convert internet shortcuts `.url` in the target location on Windows with PowerShell.

 # Result